 Harnessing the stapedius muscle reflex in the ear

 Mercedes-Benz is now extending its PRE-SAFE® technology with PRE-SAFE® Sound.
 It will be debuted in the new E-Class, model series 213, available from 2016.
 The system is the first to harness a natural reflex to condition the ear – when a collision is imminent – for the loud noise that is anticipated from the impact.
-If an impending collision is detected that would be expected to produce a loud crash, the vehicle’s sound system plays a short interference signal.
-This causes the stapedius muscle in the ears to contract, which for a split second changes the link between the eardrum and the inner ear and so better protects it against high acoustic pressures.
-Most importantly, the reflex reduces the damage to hearing.
+If an impending collision is detected, the vehicle’s sound system plays a short interference signal, which can trigger a reflex, whereby the stapedius muscle in the ears contracts, which alters the link between the eardrum and the inner ear for a split second and better protects the inner ear against high acoustic pressures, which can result from a loud crash.
+Most importantly, the stress on the ear can be reduced.

 Rodolfo Schöneburg, Head of Vehicle Safety, Durability and Corrosion Protection at Mercedes-Benz Cars.

 That may sound simple enough, but as is so often the case with advanced technology, there is a lot more to it than meets the eye.
 “People have long been aware of the stapedius reflex and its protective effect,” says Wilfried Bullinger, who works in Mercedes-Benz Cars development on innovative occupant protection systems.
-“To make sure you trigger the reflex, however, you normally need high sound pressures, typically around 100 decibels.
-This would be like listening to a trumpet playing from around one metre away.
+“To make sure you trigger the reflex, however, you normally need high sound pressures, such as a trumpet heard at a one meter distance.
 But this volume would definitely be too much for use in a car.”
 Then the experts discovered a way of tricking the body.

 ‘Pink sound’ on all frequencies